dangmoody/Temper/doc/how_to_contribute.md

 If your change doesn't do any of these things then it doesn't mean it won't get accepted, it just means your PR stands less of a chance of being accepted.

 We don't bite and we're open to ideas.

+## Recommended Reading
+For Temper we like to follow the [Handmade Network's excellent written piece](https://handmade.network/wiki/7138-how_to_write_better_game_libraries) on how to write better game libraries for guiding principles.
+We don't follow it super strictly, but we do refer to it often.